Arkansas State University–Mountain Home: Campus

-ASU established a Mountain Home campus on July 1, 1995, replacing the Mountain Home Community and Technical College.
+ASU established the Mountain Home campus on July 1, 1995, replacing the Mountain Home Community and Technical College.
 ASUMH held classes in downtown Mountain Home for the institution's first five years while funds were raised and a campus was constructed.
 The site of the former Mountain Home Baptist College at the southern end of College Street was purchased following a donation from the Jones family.
-Modeled after the University of Virginia, the $13M campus ($ million in today's dollars) opened on January 12, 2000 following a parade from the old campus to the new buildings.
+Modeled after the University of Virginia, the $13M campus ($ million in today's dollars) opened on January 12, 2000, following a parade from the old campus to the new buildings.
 Initial buildings included Dryer Hall, First National Hall, McClain Hall, and Roller Hall.

 The Vada Sheid Community Development Center is the largest building on the ASUMH campus.
 The 65000 sqft facility houses an 824-seat auditorium, McClure Convention Center, First Security Amphitheatre, Haley Family Conference Room, Ozark Regional Arts Council Conference Room and Dale Bumpers Great Hall for showing artwork or for receptions.